Kevin Zegers: 2005–present

 In 2005, he had a major role in the Academy Award-nominated independent film Transamerica, co-starring Felicity Huffman.
 Zegers' performance as Toby Osbourne, the street-hustling bisexual son of a trans woman (Huffman) was praised by several critics, and he won the Trophée Chopard for Male Revelation at the 2006 Cannes Film Festival.
 Director Duncan Tucker said he had to overcome his initial wariness over Zegers' good looks before casting him for the role.
 Varietys reviewer wrote that "Zegers... finds multiple dimensions in pic's potentially most clichéd character...," and The Hollywood Reporters critic said, "As a boy who considers sex his chief talent, Zegers... conveys Toby's essential sweetness and hunger for real affection, making him much more than just a vain or damaged kid."

 Also in 2005, he appeared with Shailene Woodley in Felicity: An American Girl Adventure, a television film set in Williamsburg, Virginia, in 1775, based on the American Girl book series.
 He played 15-year-old Benjamin "Ben" Davidson, an apprentice at a shop owned by Felicity's father.
 In 2006, Zegers played supervillain Concussion in the comedy Zoom, with Tim Allen, and had the lead role opposite Samaire Armstrong in the romantic comedy It's a Boy Girl Thing.
 He guest-starred as Damien Dalgaard in Gossip Girl from 2009 until 2010, and returned again in late 2010 for multiple episodes throughout season 4.
 He appeared in Rock Mafia's 2010 music video "The Big Bang", and in 2012, played the male protagonist in the television series Titanic: Blood and Steel.

 Zegers portrayed Alec Lightwood in The Mortal Instruments: City of Bones (2013).
 He joined the cast of Fear the Walking Dead for the series' fourth season.

 Personal life

 In August 2013, Zegers married Jaime Feld, a talent agent.
 The couple had twin girls in August 2015.

-In 2024, Zegers announced he had converted to Judaism.
+In October 2024, Zegers announced he had converted to Judaism.